On The Complexity of Matching Cut for Graphs of Bounded Radius and $H$-Free Graphs: Introduction

 \section{Introduction}

 Let $G=(V,E)$ be an (undirected) connected graph.
-A set $M\subseteq E$ is a {\it matching} if no two edges in $M$ have a common end-vertex.
-A matching $M$ is a {\it matching cut} if the graph $G-M=(V,E\setminus M)$ is disconnected; see Fig.~\ref{f-matchcut_colouring} for an example.
+A subset of edges $M\subseteq E$ is a {\it matching} if no two edges in $M$ have a common end-vertex, whilst $M$ is an {\it edge cut} if $V$ can be partitioned into sets $B$ and $R$, such that $M$ consists of all the edges with one end-vertex in $B$ and the other one in $R$.
+We say that $M$ is a {\it matching cut} if $M$ is a matching that is also an edge cut; see Fig.~\ref{f-matchcut_colouring} for an example.
 Matching cuts have applications in number theory~\cite{Gr70}, graph drawing~\cite{PP01}, graph homomorphisms~\cite{GPS12}, edge labelings~\cite{ACGH12} and ILFI networks~\cite{FP82}.
 The corresponding decision problem is defined as follows:

 \defproblem{{\sc Matching Cut}} {a connected graph $G$.} {does $G$ have a matching cut?}

 Chv{\'{a}}tal~\cite{Ch84} proved that {\sc Matching Cut} is \NP-complete.
 This led to an extensive study on the computational complexity of the problem restricted to special graph classes~\cite{Bo09,BJ08,CHLLP21,Fe,KL16,LL19,LR03,Mo89}.
 We discuss some relevant results in this section and in Section~\ref{s-con}; see~\cite{CHLLP21} for a more detailed overview of known algorithmic results, including exact and parameterized algorithms~\cite{AKK17,AS21,KKL20,KL16}.